wkeeling63/racecam/README.md

 (SPH0645LM4H).
 The audio stream is encoded to ACC using FFPMEG api and both streams are added to flash video container by FFMPEG api.

+Description racecamcli: Command line interfaqce version of racecam but without the GUI or the CSI touch display

 Install: cmake .